LittleRat Review

 Dust Collection

 As mentioned, the preferred method for securing the tool is via a user made wall cleat.
 WoodRat has designed a mounting cleat that also incorporates a dust collection channel as well.
 There is no collection when the cutter is on the operator side of the stock (unless the user provides it), only the back side can be collected upon.
+From the back, very little of the shaving get thrown into the air at all.
+A router certainly will create a lot of shavings in this tool however it is significantly cleaner overall than a template dovetail jig even with no collection at all.

 Capacity